Spicy roasted chickpeas

 - Preheat the oven to 200˚C

-- Drain the chickpeas and place on a large baking tray
+- Drain the chickpeas, rinse them well and place on a large baking tray

 - Sprinkle the cumin, paprika, chili flakes, pepper and salt over the chickpeas and drizzle the syrup and olive oil over it as well.
 Shake and stir everything so all chickpeas have a coating of the mixture.